 Negative Gearing Can Tip the After-Tax Maths Toward Long-Term Rental

-The pre-tax tables above understate the case for long-term rental on the Gold Coast, because Australian tax law allows rental property losses to offset salary income (negative gearing).
-For long-term rental investors carrying a mortgage, the after-tax return often sits well above the pre-tax net yield.
+The pre-tax tables above understate the case for long-term lease on the Gold Coast, because Australian tax law allows rental property losses to offset salary income (negative gearing).
+For investors carrying a mortgage, this can improve after-tax cashflow when the property runs at a tax loss; it does not change pre-tax yield.

-Short-term rental properties that run profitably do not benefit from negative gearing, because there is no loss to offset.
-The pre-tax higher return on short-term rental can become a much smaller advantage (or no advantage at all) once the long-term tax shield is counted.
+Negative gearing applies to whichever strategy produces a tax loss (when interest plus deductible costs exceed rental income), and that can be either short-term or long-term rental, depending on the property’s financing, costs, and gross income.
+The pre-tax higher return on short-term stays can become a much smaller advantage (or no advantage at all) once the long-term tax shield is counted.
 Capital gains tax discount (50% for properties held longer than 12 months) applies equally to both strategies.
 The dashboard calculates after-tax cashflow including negative gearing, the building depreciation allowance, and your marginal tax rate.
-Enter your salary in the dashboard inputs to see how the comparison shifts for your bracket; high-income investors frequently find that the after-tax case for long-term rental on a Gold Coast house is much closer to short-term rental than the pre-tax tables suggest.
+Enter your salary in the dashboard inputs to see how the comparison shifts for your bracket; high-income investors frequently find that the after-tax case for long-term lease on a Gold Coast house is much closer to short-term rental than the pre-tax tables suggest.

 City Medians Hide Big Suburb Differences

 Every figure in this article is a city median across 53 Gold Coast suburbs.
-Net yields vary substantially by location: Jacobs Well - Alberton delivers 4.5% on the gross long-term rental yield, Pimpama - North sits at 4.5%, and the cheapest entry suburbs (around $805,926) deliver different cost-stack ratios than the $2,640,039 prestige end of the market.
+Net yields vary substantially by location: Merrimac delivers 4.6% on the gross long-term rental yield, Jacobs Well - Alberton sits at 4.5%, and lower-entry suburbs around $815,000 can produce different cost-stack ratios from prestige markets around $2.67m.
 Body corporate also ranges widely, with high-rise oceanfront blocks carrying multiples of what walk-up brick units pay.
-The dashboard shows suburb-level data for every bedroom count and property type, which is the only honest way to plan for a specific purchase.
+The dashboard shows suburb-level data for every bedroom count and property type, which is the most useful way to plan for a specific purchase.

 Gold Coast (C) permits short-term rentals with minimal regulatory restrictions.
 Details: No Gold Coast-specific short-term rentals local law yet.
-Brisbane introducing mandatory permits from Jul 2026, Gold Coast may follow.
 QLD state-level Planning Amendment Regulation 2025 changes zone purpose statements for dwelling houses, which may affect short-term rentals approvals.
 Check with Gold Coast Council for current development approval requirements.
 View official regulations

 Gold Coast investors should also verify current state and council rules before investing; this is an active legislative area in Australia and the regulatory picture is moving.
 Greater Sydney-style night caps do not currently apply in Queensland, but state-level changes can land quickly.